 About our Virtual Field Trips

 Our virtual field trips are live, Oak View educator-led presentations.
-Each program lasts about 30 minutes long and encourages students to think critically about the past.
-We are offering two of our most popular school programs for you to choose from.
+The program lasts about 30 minutes long and encourages students to think critically about the past.

 There is no fee for virtual field trips.
 We recommend scheduling one program session per class, and we can offer multiple dates, times and program sessions to best fit your needs.